zward2-git/COSC-231-DnD-Project/WebDev/README.md

         python -m pip install flask
         python -m flask run

-if this does not work it is most definently my fault somehow :D
+if this does not work just run app.py and views.py and you should be able to use the environment if flask is installed and refresh the page to reset the environment (I don't know why or when to use each of these seperate strategies but please try the one above first as you'll need some of these things open and running anyways)